AI Use Cases/Professional Services

 How does AI optimize identity threat detection for Professional Services?

 AI learns your firm's role-specific access patterns across PSA and billing systems, then flags deviations that correlate with insider threat behaviors - privilege escalation, mass data access, unusual login locations - while ignoring benign anomalies like after-hours work or time zone differences.
 Unlike generic SIEM tools, the system understands Professional Services workflows: it knows that a partner accessing client files at 2 AM is normal, but a junior consultant querying 50 contracts before resignation is a red flag.
-It reduces mean time to detect from 30+ days to 4-8 hours, and integrates with your existing identity provider and PSA systems (Workday, Maconomy, Salesforce) so your IT team reviews only high-confidence threats, not hundreds of false positives.
+The design target is detection in hours instead of the weeks manual log correlation allows, and it integrates with your existing identity provider and PSA systems (Workday, Maconomy, Salesforce) so your IT team reviews only high-confidence threats, not hundreds of false positives.

 Is our IT & Cybersecurity data kept secure during this process?